This post may contain affiliate links. Please read my disclosure policy for information.

 6 Months Baby Milestones

-By now many babies can roll over both from stomach to back and the opposite way.
+- By now many babies can roll over both from the stomach to the back and the opposite way.
 Some can also sit up with just some support or even with no support.
 Other babies can’t sit on their own until they are eight or nine months old.

-At 5-7 months, babies develop new reflexes.
-The old ones, for example sucking and grasping are gone.
+- At 5-7 months, babies develop new reflexes.
+The old ones, for example sucking and grasping, are gone.
 The new reflexes are there to help the baby if he falls.
-If the baby falls forward, the child will now extend his arms and hands forward to catch him self.
-If he falls in any other directions, the arms and legs will extend laterally to this side of his body.
+If the baby falls forward, the child will now extend their arms and hands forward

 Games To Play

 Your baby’s understanding of language is now well enough developed to start practicing baby sign language if you like.
 This is a fairly new thing for hearing babies.
-It has been shown, though that babies that learn signing, may actually talk earlier than others and will cry less as it is easier for them to make themselves understood.
+It has been shown, though, that babies that learn to sign, may actually talk earlier and will cry less as it is easier for them to make themselves understood.

 Imitating sounds is fun!
 Imitate your baby’s babbling.

-As his eye-hand coordination continues to develop, your baby might enjoy some practicing.
-If he has started eating solid food, try giving him small pieces of baby crackers or rice to pick up.
+As their eye-hand coordination continues to develop, your baby might enjoy some practicing.
+If he/she has started eating solid food, try giving them small pieces of baby crackers or rice to pick up.

 Picking up toys from a bag can also be exciting and fun.
 Try putting toys made of different materials into the bag for some extra stimulation.

-Once your baby has learned to sit without support a roly-poly is great fun.
+Once your baby has learned to sit without support a roly-poly toy is great fun.

 Toys that make sound when your shake them, turn them around or squeeze them, are good now when your baby can use both his hands.